FoFF’s 2021 Legislative Agenda – ***updated 7/8

 Climate and Climate Justice

-And disbanding the Oregon Forest Resources Institute bill, HB 2357 (Ag & Natural Resources; Revenue).
+And disbanding the Oregon Forest Resources Institute bill, HB 2357 NOT PASSED (Ag & Natural Resources; Revenue).
 For years, the Oregon Forest Resources Institute (OFRI) has been using millions in public funding to make the timber industry look more sustainable than it is, relying on propaganda to cover up the dangerous effects of logging on drinking water and wildlife habitat.
 HB 2357 would disband OFRI and redirect its public funding to scientifically-sound sustainable forest restoration and management practices.

 Racial and Social Justice/Equity